QuickBlox/Documentation/docs/4_android/4_Chat/14_Ping_manager.md

 ### Ping a user

-It's also possible to ping some user to check whethere he is online or not:
+It's also possible to ping some user to check whether he is online or not:
 ```java
 final QBPingManager pingManager = QBChatService.getInstance().getPingManager();